 The Ultimate Guide to Road Trips in Québec

 Cities, lakes, rivers, mountains, forests, the ocean… Quebec has them all.
-Planning a great road trip can be a great headache.
+Planning a great road trip can be a big headache.
 Lucky for you, I have friends all over the province who’ve done the legwork (and the wheel work) and helped me compile this ultimate list of short and long roads to take.
-So prepare your music, grab your snacks, make room on your phone for photos and get ready for the best road trip ever!
+So prepare your playlist, grab your snacks, make room on your phone for photos and get ready for the best road trip ever!

 Suggested stops: Montréal / Mont-Tremblant / Ottawa

-Mont-Tremblant, is less than two hours away from the city and it’s the perfect spot for outdoor aficionados that want to recharge.
-Hiking, road and mountain biking, canoeing, Via Ferrata rock climbing…. not to mention skiing and snowboarding in the winter, and even a Spa Scandinave to round up a perfect day, any time of the year.
+Mont Tremblant is less than two hours away from the city and it’s the perfect spot for outdoor aficionados who want to recharge.
+Hiking, road and mountain biking, canoeing, Via Ferrata rock climbing… not to mention skiing and snowboarding in the winter, and even a Spa Scandinave to round up a perfect day, any time of the year.

-After an active day, you can either spend the night just outside the mountain or if it’s still light out, embark on the two-hour, panoramic drive through the mountains to Canada’s capital city, Ottawa .
-Visit the Parliament, walk along the swirly river, or dive into one of the world class museums.
-If you dare, sleep the day off inside an old jail cell at HI Ottawa Jail Hostel.
+After an active day, you can either spend the night just outside the mountain town or if it’s still light out, head off on the two-hour panoramic drive through the mountains to Canada’s capital city, Ottawa.
+Visit the Parliament, walk along the swirly river or dive into one of the world class museums.
+If you dare, sleep the day off inside an old jail cell at HI Ottawa Jail.

 Suggested stops: Sherbrooke & Trois-Rivières

 Most road trippers explore the province from east to west.
 But we all know backpackers are not tourists.
 So let’s do things differently.
 Start at Sherbrooke, a dynamic student town and the perfect starting point for discovering the route des vins.
-Drive through the plaines to charming Trois-Rivières for a night of partying on Forges Street or a day of lite surf on lake Saint-Pierre.
+Drive through the plains to charming Trois-Rivières for a night of partying on Forges Street or a day on lake Saint-Pierre.